 Nursing Workforce Development

-The ANA is currently urging lawmakers to co-sponsor S. 1109/H.R.
-959, the bipartisan Title VIII Nursing Workforce Reauthorization Act, which would reauthorize nursing workforce development programs through fiscal year 2020.
-Title VIII provides the largest source of federal funding for nursing education.
-These programs are invaluable to institutions that educate registered nurses for practice in rural and medically underserved communities.
+ANA is incredibly pleased that Congress recognized the value and importance of the Title VIII legislation.
+Now that it is signed into law, it will reauthorize nursing workforce development programs through fiscal year 2024.
+Not only is it the largest source of federal funding for nursing education but the programs are invaluable to institutions that educate RNs for practice, particularly in rural and medically underserved communities.

 Title VIII programs bolster nursing education from entry-level preparation through graduate study.
 According to the Health Resources and Services Administration (HRSA), between FY 2006 and FY 2012 alone, these programs provided loans, scholarships, and programmatic support to more than 450,000 nursing students and nurses.
 For five decades, these programs have helped build the supply and distribution of qualified nurses needed in all health care settings.